 If you are having a hard time incorporating the new name, here are some tips to try:

 - Use the name instead of pronouns.
 For example, "Can you tell Sue that Sue's dinner is ready and I'd like Sue to come to the table?"
 It's fast and effective because you get tired of it fast.

-Remember to go easy on yourself, but don’t let yourself off the hook either.
-There is a learning curve, and you need to be sure not to beat yourself up every time you use the wrong name.
+Remember to go easy on yourself, but don't let yourself off the hook, either.
+There is a learning curve, and you need to be sure to avoid beating yourself up whenever you use the wrong name.
 However, you need not let that be an excuse that keeps you from making an effort every single time.
 Eventually, it will be like second nature.

 Photo: Thomas Barwick/Getty Images

 Subscribe to get my latest content by email, and I'll send you SIX questions to ask yourself before sharing that your child is transgender: because it can be a little overwhelming and sometimes you just need to know where to start.